Interview with Doctor Sara Zacknoen, M.D. about Navigating the FDA Approval Process for New Cancer Drugs

 What they don’t tell you is that the grant mechanisms through the National Cancer Institute and the National Institutes of Health really don’t have a mechanism to fund clinical researchers.

 All of those grants basically pay for salary and lab expenses.
 It’s for lab-based researchers who need to buy equipment, rent lab space, hire techs and that sort of stuff.
+It ensures we can afford to buy only the best equipment that is essential in a laboratory, such as lyophilizers and freeze drying tools so that quality and accurate research is carried out.

 After about four years of trying to raise enough money by writing protocols and seeing patients, I started to look at other ways in which I could use my clinical research expertise and my oncology expertise to really do what I wanted to do, which wasn’t to see patients 24/7.